- Download our Moving to Melbourne Guide (PDF)

-Expats moving to Melbourne will find themselves in one of Australia's most multicultural and cosmopolitan centres.
-Waves of immigration have led to the establishment of enclaves for the Italian, Greek and Vietnamese communities.
-Each has its own unique character, rich with distinctive customs, festivities, foods and art.
+For expats, moving to Melbourne means immersing themselves in one of Australia's most multicultural and cosmopolitan centres.
+Waves of immigration have led to the establishment of enclaves for British, Italian, Greek, Chinese and Indian communities, each with its own unique character, distinctive customs, festivities, food and art.